simoncblyth/opticks/notes/issues/joined_up_thinking_geometry_translation.rst

     epsilon:CSGFoundry blyth$

 * sBar is different ?
-Looks like instance inside instance
+Looks like instance inside instance inside instance ...
 * this is why need to check more than just the parent for contained repeat

 ::